 One thing to keep in mind when recording a Korean voice over is the complex honorifics system.
 Korean has certain particles, verbs, and other forms that alter the meaning of words.
 The honorifics system is particularly complicated as it has many variations, depending on the social context.

-So when it comes to Korean, it’s wise to know who your listeners are going to be.
+When it comes to Korean, it’s wise to know who your listeners are going to be.
 Different ages, social statuses, and genders greatly influence how Korean is spoken.

 Here is a localized video by Solar Edge, showcasing it’s three-phase inverter product.